Ahuanmarca/yelp-camp-2024/README.md

 | Update  | /campgrounds/:id      | PUT    | Updates specific campground on server |
 | Destroy | /campgrounds/:id      | DELETE | Deletes specific item on server       |

+## Can't get this to work
+- Client side form validation with Bootstrap.
+Form gets submitted, even if it´s empty.
+Tooltip won´t show when the form's input is good.
+    - *I don´t know how to debug bootstrap.*